GDPR Art. 28

 - **The server deletes the image file from Supabase Storage.** Only the hash, dimensions, and alt-text remain.

 The original image is never persisted beyond the duration of step 5.
-Subprocessor calls forward only the bytes necessary for inference and rely on the subprocessor's documented data-retention posture (Mistral: ≤30 days for abuse review; Anthropic: ≤30 days).
+Subprocessor calls forward only the bytes necessary for inference and rely on the subprocessor's documented data-retention posture (Mistral: ≤30 days for abuse review).
 Customer accepts the residual retention at the subprocessor layer.

 6. Retention